Germany and Israel—an unlikely Friendship

 In 1965 Germany and Israel reluctantly entered into diplomatic relations.
 What at first glance seems to be a rather unlikely relationship –especially in light of the shared history-- has evolved over time into a blossoming friendship and successful economic bond.
 On the occasion of Israel’s 75th birthday, join your new OLLI Program Director Anette Isaacs as she discusses the fascinating history of German- Israeli relations.

-OLLI’s new Director, German born and raised Anette Isaacs, is a Historian and Public Educator who has been presenting hundreds of programs on more than 40 different topics (all pertaining to her native country's history, politics, and culture) all over the United States.
+German born and raised Anette Isaacs is not only the Director of OLLI at FIU but also distinguished Historian and Public Educator who has been presenting hundreds of programs on more than 45 different topics (all pertaining to her native country's history, politics, and culture) all over the United States.
 Anette studied at Emory University, the University of Vienna and the Freie Universitaet in Berlin and holds Master's Degrees in American Studies, Political Science, and History.